SomeWeekendReading/someweekendreading.github.io/_posts/2022-06-23-long-covid-biomarkers.md

 commentsClosed: false
 ---

-Some crazy people are suspicious that Long COVID-19 is a real thing.
-So we're gratified here at Chez Weekend to find papers documenting what look like good biomarkers for it.
+Some crazy people are suspicious that Long COVID-19 is not a real thing.
+So we're gratified here at Chez Weekend to find papers documenting some biomarkers for it that look pretty good!

 ## Long COVID skeptics